astroconda/astroconda/README.rst

     :alt: Documentation Status

 :Warning:
-    **For newer versions of Python and support for the JWST pipeline, we recommend that users use ``stenv`` (https://github.com/spacetelescope/stenv) to manage local installation of STSCI packages.**
+    For newer versions of Python and support for the JWST pipeline, we recommend that users use ``stenv`` (https://github.com/spacetelescope/stenv) to manage local installation of STScI packages.

 AstroConda is a free software repository maintained by the Space Telescope Science Institute (STScI) in Baltimore, Maryland.
 This repository provides tools